acestronautical/dotfiles/README.md

 ## vscode

-vscode files are located in .config/Code/User.
+vscode files are located in ```~/.config/Code/User```.
 You will need to delete your existing vscode files before stow will work.
-Alternatively you may manually copy and paste.
+Alternatively you may manually copy and paste the lines you would like.

 ## xmodmap

 xmodmap will overload capslock to function as escape when pressed, and when held will provide arrow keys on the right hand home row.
 To change from inverted-T to vim style arrows edit the .xmodmap file.

-Note that you will need to ```chmod +x .xmodmap.sh''' and install the dependency xcape '''sudo apt install xcape'''
+Note: you will need to ```chmod +x .xmodmap.sh``` then install the dependency xcape ```sudo apt install xcape```